Colorado Payroll Tax Registration

 2. Register for an Unemployment Insurance Tax Account

-Log into MyBizColorado and complete the business filing wizard to register for an Unemployment Insurance tax account.
+Log in to MyBizColorado and complete the business filing wizard to register for an Unemployment Insurance tax account.
 Online registrations are typically processed by the system immediately, and your account numbers should show up in MyBizColorado on the same day.
 Note: MyBizColorado will assess your sales tax liability during the registration process.

 3. Register for a MyUI Employer+ Account